All Collections

 2.2.2 Competitive Eligibility.
 Each player must have a PlayVS account and an active game account in the esport in which they will be competing.
 Each player must be eligible to play with no current suspensions or bans issued by PlayVS League Officials or the game's Publisher.
 Players may only play on the account connected to their PlayVS settings.

-Once an in-game account is used in a PlayVS Match, the game account may not be disconnected and must be used for the remainder of the season unless a change is requested by a PlayVS Admin.
+Once an in-game account is used in a PlayVS Match, the game account may not be disconnected and must be used for the remainder of the season unless requested by a PlayVS Admin.

 3. Roster Rules